The more clearly we can focus our attention on the wonders and realities of the universe about us, the less taste we shall have for destruction.

 The Wrack Line: An Ecological Bridge Between Land and Sea

 For decades, I’ve been looking at the unimagined biological and genetic effects on planet earth caused by “better living through chemistry” capitalist mentality.
-While Rachel Carson’s seminal work, Silent Spring, catalogued just one aspect of the plethora of physiological effects on animal life, in 2021 we can confidently state there is so much evidence of all the pollutants, toxins, spewing gasses, pesticides, hormone disruptors, radioactive isotopes, forever chemicals, nanoparticles, fungicides, heavy metals and waste pits conspiring to completely disrupt all manner of life.
+While Rachel Carson’s seminal work, Silent Spring, cataloged just one aspect of the plethora of physiological effects on animal life, in 2021 we can confidently state there is so much evidence of all the pollutants, toxins, spewing gasses, pesticides, hormone disruptors, radioactive isotopes, forever chemicals, nanoparticles, fungicides, heavy metals and waste pits conspiring to completely disrupt all manner of life.
 Microplastics are a key contributor to this problem.

 In that process of contemplating this recently, while railing against local older folk who will for Year Two have a Zoom Earth Day (April 22) instead of celebrating this day utilizing our amazing atmosphere and beachside waysides to bring people together, I walked the wrack line.
 This is that “line” of organic material that ends up on beaches when tides go back out.
-It is a biologically important micro-ecosystem of seaweeds, crustaceans, shells, decaying birds and fish and mammals.
+It is a biologically important micro-ecosystem of seaweeds, crustaceans, shells, decaying birds and fish, and mammals.
 This wrack line is studied by marine biologists.
 It provides an amazing supply of food and building components for living crustaceans.

-Here on the Coast Surfrider Foundation and other groups have organized beach clean-ups, where the majority of junk found, collected and disposed of is plastic.
-The first part of the instruction for beach clean-up volunteers is to use gloves, and that the plastics can be super toxic, virtual magnets for heavy metals, poisons and even radioactive materials as they float throughout the ocean and eventually end up on the beach, the wrack lines.
+Here on the Coast Surfrider Foundation and other groups have organized beach clean-ups, where the majority of junk found, collected, and disposed of, is plastic.
+The first part of the instruction for beach clean-up volunteers is to use gloves, and that the plastics can be super toxic, virtual magnets for heavy metals, poisons, and even radioactive materials as they float throughout the ocean and eventually end up on the beach, the wrack lines.

-Homo sapiens pick through the wrack line for treasures like polished agates, whole shells, burled drift wood, and seeds from afar.
+Homo sapiens pick through the wrack line for treasures like polished agates, whole shells, burled driftwood, and seeds from afar.
 These wrack lines, unfortunately, are now clogged with that deadline by-product of “better living with chemistry,” plastics.
 There is other rubbish from the by-products and by-processes of consumerism and industrialism, but by and far, plastics present the largest problem.

 Plastics and Capitalism

 The work of artist Chris Jordan on plastics and just on the consumer waste in our capitalist consumer society is amazing.
 His documentary, Albatross, stays with me as I walk the wrack lines on the Central Oregon Coast.
-I’ve walked wrack lines all over the world, and been in places where plastic bags and single-use plastic containers and bottles have destroyed ecosystems, on beaches, in harbors and along river ways.
+I’ve walked wrack lines all over the world, and been in places where plastic bags and single-use plastic containers and bottles have destroyed ecosystems, on beaches, in harbors, and along riverways.

-As a diver, as an environmentalist, as a deep green sustainability proponent, and as a journalist and teacher and someone with a load of urban and regional planning under my belts, the reality for me is we have been at war with nature, with ourselves.
+As a diver, an environmentalist, a deep green sustainability proponent, and as a journalist and teacher, and someone with a load of urban and regional planning under my belts, the reality for me is we have been at war with nature, with ourselves.
 Plastic is yet another symbolic manufactured element that is emblematic of our capitalism gone wild.
 Plastics are the thing of fossil fuels, and heavy natural gas consumption.
-Those fancy polymers are more than just a physical eyesore in the form of Pepsi bottles and single serving ketchup packets.
+Those fancy polymers are more than just a physical eyesore in the form of Pepsi bottles and single-serving ketchup packets.
 Every hour of every day, we touch plastic.
 Just imagine what teeny-tiny bits of plastic could do to our brains.
 This stuff is crossing the blood-brain barrier and is causing untold havoc on the human biological ecosystem.
 It is also linked to: